Introduction

 output_time_step

-(line 21) defines time intervals in which we will write the solution \( u \) into a file.
+defines the time intervals at which the solution \( u \) will be written into a file.

 n